Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 - Some training materials covering how to set up CI/CD jobs are out dated since Merge Jobs and CI Jobs were introduced as job types, streamlining this process

 ### Questions

 Some misc questions/concepts from memory:
-- source freshness checks: which causes the job to fail/stop executing if a source is stale (`dbt source freshness` or using the checkbox in the job. [ref](command fails the job)
+- source freshness checks: which causes the job to fail/stop executing if a source is stale (`dbt source freshness` or using the checkbox in the job [ref](https://docs.getdbt.com/docs/deploy/source-freshness#:~:text=Review%20the%20following%20options%20and%20outcomes%3A))

+- CI and merge job setup questions

+- know where certain functionality or permissions are configured: account vs. project vs. environment vs. account connection settings vs. user specific settings vs. warehouse grants

+- Resolving values of environment variables, know where overrides are available

 #### Threads